 The following advice to applicants for UNDEF grants is based on selection of proposals in previous UNDEF Rounds.
 It provides useful pointers for you to bear in mind as you prepare for your project proposal.

 The higher the quality the presentation, the higher your proposal will score.
-You can get a good idea of what is required by viewing an proposal form, and by project proposal guidelines.
+You can get a good idea of what is required by viewing a proposal form, and by project proposal guidelines.
 Complete all relevant information, but do not exceed the character limits in the proposal form.
 Ensure that the information is accurate.
 Write in plain English or French, avoiding jargon where possible.
 Use correct acronyms and website addresses.
 Write succinct sentences and avoid repetition.

 Clarity is the key to a successful proposal.
 The applicant must have a clear idea about what they want to achieve and a clear strategy for how to achieve it.
-You need to spell out the link between your overall vision and your activities and outputs -- how these will translate your vision into reality.
+You need to spell out the link between your overall objective and your expected outcomes -- how these will translate your vision into reality.
 Lack of clarity cannot be disguised by the use of “buzz” words or other formulaic constructions; a successful design requires a logic that can be followed step by step.
 Brainstorm the ideas thoroughly before writing them down, but equally, agree on what specific steps are needed to make them happen, and in what sequence.
 Play the “devil’s advocate” and criticise the initial ideas until you have achieved a logical design.